zincsearch/zincsearch-docs/docs/ZincObserve/user-guide/functions/index.md

 ## What are functions?

-Functions in zinc observe are defined using [lua script](https://www.lua.org/) & can used during ingestion & query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc.
+Functions in ZincObserve are defined using [lua script](https://www.lua.org/) & can used during ingestion & query to aid advanced capabilities like enrichment, redaction, log reduction, compliance, etc.

 Based on function applicability , functions can be categorized as :